dreamportdev/Osdev-Notes/02_Architecture/11_Keyboard_Driver_Implementation.md

 For our purposes we're considering the modifier keys to be *ctrl*, *alt*, *shift*, *gui/super*.
 The caps lock could also be considered a modifier key too.
 These keys are interesting because they can drastically alter the meaning of other key presses.
 Of course an application can choose any key to be a modifier key, but we will only be supporting the common ones.
-We're going to store the state of these modifier keys alongside each keypress (inside the struct we created earlier - see below) so that an application can quickly tell how to interpret a key event by only looking at a single event, rather than having to track the state of the modifiers themselves.
-This reduces a lot of duplicate code, is a nice api to work with!
+We're going to store the state of these modifier keys alongside each keypress inside the struct we created earlier so that an application can quickly tell how to interpret a key event by only looking at a single event, rather than having to track the state of the modifiers themselves.
+This reduces a lot of duplicate code.

 Some examples of how an application might use the modifiers: